linasdias/100daysofcode/README.md

 # 100 Days Of Code
 The challenge to code at least one hour every day for the next 100 days.

-Challenge being fulfilled by: [Ana Carolina Dias](https://github.com/linasdias/)
+Challenge being fulfilled by: [Lina Dias](https://github.com/linasdias/)

 ### Two Main Rules
 1. Code minimum an hour every day for the next 100 days.